IndiePass/indiepass-desktop/README.md

 - General
   - Uses the font of your system
+  - Accounts: configure endpoints and token
+  - Developer: view response of microsub requests in console
 - Microsub
   - Starts with default anonymous account with the reader connected to  https://indigenous.realize.be
   - Read channels and posts per timeline